mdgriffith/elm-style-animation/README.md

            |> onMenu model
   ```
 >
+> __Note__ The duration you provide will not do anything unless you also provide an easing function.
+This is because spring based animations set the duration dynamically.
 > Make sure to check out this [library](http://package.elm-lang.org/packages/Dandandan/Easing/2.0.1/Easing#easing-functions) if you're looking for easing functions.

 Now that we have this animation, it has a few properties that may not be immediately apparent.
 If a `Hide` action is called halfway through execution of the `Show` animation, the animation will be smoothly interrupted.